 You never know how long you will have to wait for your plane to take off, let alone a delay.
 Bring that free water bottle with you and fill it up.

+I’ve been carrying sanitizer with me since before it was cool during the covid-19 pandemic.
 If you want a quick way to sanitize your hands, bring a small bottle of sanitize, it’s that simple.
 Don’t forget this key item in your must pack carry-on items.

-5. A pack-able backpack
+5. A Pack-able Backpack

 When I’m doing day excursions I want a backpack to carry my gear.
 Most likely my pockets just wont hold all the stuff I end up bringing with me and I dont want to lug around my carry-on everywhere I go.
 Bringing a backpack, sling, satchel or whatever floats your boat is a great idea for a couple of reason and your style of backpack depends on what you will need it for.
 Check out some of the best travel backpacks.
 Another great reason to have a small backpack with you is for picking up things along the way, such as souvenirs.